eitansuez/lab-ckad-practice/workshop/content/exercises/04-observability.md

 1. Create a Pod named `myredis` with the image `bitnami/redis`.
 Define a liveness probe and readiness probe with an initial delay of 5 seconds and the command `redis-cli PING`.

+    ```examiner:execute-test
+    name: readiness-liveness-pod
+    title: Is Pod configured with readiness and liveness probes?
+    autostart: true
+    ```

-2. Create a Pod named `httptest` with image `kennethreitz/httpbin`.
-Define a readiness probe at path `/status/200` on port 80 of the container.
+2. Create a Pod named `httptest` with image `kennethreitz/httpbin` with a readiness probe that checks the http endpoint of the container at path `/status/200` on port `80`.

 3. Create a Pod named `myenv` that runs the command `sh -c "printenv && sleep 1h"`.
 Use the image `bitnami/kubectl`.
 Then: Save the logs of the pod to `myenv.log` file.